 Are you currently working?
-Who do you serve in your job, be it internal customers (other departments in your company) or external customers (shoppers, diners, patrons, clients, distributors, buyers)?
-How would you rate the level of service you provide to these people?
+Who do you serve in your job: internal customers or external customers (clients, distributors, end consumers)?
+How would you rate the service you provide to these people?

 Poor Customer Service: An Incident

-2 weeks ago, I was out shopping for video production equipment (for The Celes Show - I want to make sure I have the tools in place to make the show as good as possible, right from the start).
-I decided to check by Sim Lim Square, a local electronics and IT equipment mall.
+Two weeks ago, I was out shopping for video production equipment.
+I decided to check out a local electronics and IT equipment mall.

 At the Mall

-Once I reached the mall, I started the usual shopper routine – which included checking out the available products on sale, educating myself on the product differences, and inquiring on the best deals at each store, so I could make the best purchase decision.
+Once I reached the mall, I started the usual shopper routine: checking out the products on sale, learning about the product differences, and inquiring about the best deals at each store.

-I had minimal knowledge on video recording and knew zilch about video equipment, so I wanted to educate myself first before purchasing anything.
-I was, however, very firm on getting a new camcorder (sooner than later), because I wanted to start work on The Celes Show right away.
-Not having a good camcorder was preventing me from moving forward in the project.
+I had minimal knowledge of video equipment so I wanted to educate myself before purchasing anything.
+I definitely wanted to get a new camcorder that day because I wanted to work on my video channel right away.

-While I was browsing a shop at the second floor, one of the uncles in the store, whom I presume was the shop owner (or at the very least a co-owner), exemplified everything one should not do in customer service.
+While I was browsing a shop on the second floor, one of the guys in the store, whom I believe was the owner, exemplified everything one should not do in customer service.

 A Sales-Driven Approach

 It was okay initially when I was outside the shop.
-He was very amiable and welcoming.
+He was very friendly and welcoming.

-However, after entering the shop space, and 2-3 minutes into the conversation, I felt something was amiss.
-It was obvious, from the way he was speaking, that sales was his primary objective, and my needs as a customer – not so much.
+But after entering the shop space, I felt something was amiss.
+It was obvious from the way he was speaking that sales were his primary objective while my needs as a customer… not so much.

-To begin with, he kept singing praises of his shop and his service, rather than attend to my needs as a customer.
-This was despite the fact that I had no enquiries about his shop and was only interested in learning about the products.
+To begin with, he kept singing praises of his shop and his service, rather than attending to my needs as a customer.
+This was despite the fact that I had no inquiries about his shop and was only interested in learning about the products.

-Then with each question I asked about a particular camcorder, he would jump right to the price and the discount/deal he was going to give – rather than show me the product, tell me about its features, and educate on the differences against other models.
-He kept pressing numbers on his calculator to show me his best price offer if I bought X from him, when I didn’t even know what it could do to begin with.
+Then with each question I asked about a camcorder, he would jump right to the price and discount/deal he was going to give — rather than show me the product, tell me about its features, and tell me the differences vs. other models.
+He kept pressing numbers on his calculator to show me his best price offer if I bought X from him, when I didn’t even know what the product could do.

-Call me wary, but it felt like he was expecting me to buy something right there and then.
-While I did want to get a new camcorder, I didn’t want to commit to a purchase, especially not when that was just the second store I walked into.
-I still had no idea what were the available camcorders in the market, what camcorder would best fit my needs, and what deals the other stores had.
+It felt like he was expecting me to buy something right there and then.
+While I did want a new camcorder, I didn’t want to commit to a purchase just yet.
+I still had no idea what were the camcorders in the market, if the camcorder would best fit my needs, and the deals the other stores had.

 Serving with Expectations

-When I told him I was browsing and not necessarily buying yet (as a disclaimer so he wouldn’t attach expectations to serving me), a frown combed over his forehead.
+When I told him I was browsing and not buying yet (a disclaimer so he wouldn’t attach expectations to serving me), a frown appeared on his forehead.

-He told me flat out that he was a businessman (what?), and indirectly suggested he was not going to serve me if I wasn’t intending to buy – since it would be wasting his time (which I would agree, if his business objective was narrowly defined to sales he could close in the next hour).
-He said I would get the same treatment in any other stores if I was just intending to browse, because “times are bad today and no one wants to spend their time on people who only want to browse”.
+He told me flatly that he was a businessman and suggested he was not going to serve me if I wasn’t intending to buy as it would be wasting his time.
+He said I would get the same treatment in any other stores if I was just intending to browse, because “times are bad today and no one wants to spend their time on people who only want to browse.”

 Voice of Negativity

-Alarmed at his expectation that I had to buy something for him to serve me, I decided to keep the interaction short, lest he felt I was leading him on.
-I very politely told him I would check out other stores then, so as not to take up his time.
+Alarmed at his expectation that I had to buy something for him to serve me, I decided to keep the interaction short.
+I politely told him I would check out other stores then, so as not to take up his time.

 He told me there was no point checking out other stores because his store had the largest, most complete collection of camcorders in the whole mall.
-He asked me what was the point of “browsing only” – walking from store to store, touching the products, walking in circles in the mall – I would only be wasting my time.
-He said if I was truly “sincere” about buying a camcorder (to quote him), he would help me.
-He rounded up his semi-outburst by saying “fine by him” if I was going to check out other shops, but the person who would lose out at the end of the day (to quote him, “the biggest loser”) would be me, because I would be going home empty-handed.
+He asked me what was the point of “browsing only” — “walking from store to store, touching the products, walking in circles in the mall” (his verbatim) — I would only be wasting my time.
+He said if I was “truly sincere about buying a camcorder,” he would help me.
+He rounded up his semi-outburst by saying “fine by him” if I was going to check out other shops, but the person who would lose out at the end of the day — or “the biggest loser,” in his words — would be me, because I would be going home empty-handed.

 Deciding It Was Not for Me

-After 10-15 minutes of back-and-forth, I decided it was pointless staying on in the shop.
-The uncle obviously couldn’t aid me in my shopping dilemma – not without me committing to a purchase from him first.
-I politely excused myself, first thanking him for his time, then saying I was going to check out other stores.
-I said I would definitely return later if I was still interested
+After 10-15 minutes of back-and-forth, I decided it was pointless staying in the shop.
+I thanked him for his time and said I was going to check out other stores.
+I said I would return later if I was still interested.

-As I turned my back to leave, I distinctly heard a loud slamming noise, probably made from the smacking of a pen onto a table surface.
-I continued to walk out, making a mental note that I wasn’t going to return to this shop in the near future.
+As I turned to leave, I heard a loud slamming noise, made from the smacking of a pen on a table surface.
+I continued to walk out, making a mental note that I wasn’t going to return to this shop again.

 Lessons Learned From the Encounter

 - Successful sales start with having the customer’s needs in mind.
-The uncle didn’t try to understand my recording needs.
+The guy didn’t try to understand my needs.
 He didn’t ask me anything about why I was looking for a camcorder or what functions I was looking for.
 All he was interested in was clinching the sale, which then made me skeptical about purchasing anything from him.
-Even if he indeed had the best price deals, even if his store had the largest selection of camcorders, I found it hard to trust any of his recommendations, because I didn’t know if they were made in consideration of my needs or his agenda.
+Even if he did have the best price deals, even if his store had the largest selection of camcorders, I found it hard to trust any of his recommendations, because I didn’t know if they were made in consideration of my needs or his agenda.

-- Respect your customer as an individual – don’t talk down to him/her.
-I didn’t like how the uncle was using a mix of coercive and fear-based tactics to get me to (a) stay on in the shop (b) commit to a purchase.
+- Respect your customer as an individual — don’t talk down to him/her.
+I didn’t like how the guy used coercive and fear-based tactics to get me to (a) stay in the shop and (b) commit to a purchase.
 It’s a terrible way to build goodwill for sure.

-- Good service should not be contingent upon a purchase.
-I didn’t like the idea I *had* to buy something at his shop when I didn’t even know what I was looking for.
+- Good service shouldn’t be contingent on a purchase.
+I didn’t like the idea that I *had* to buy something at his shop when I didn’t even know what I was looking for.
 It felt coercive.
-The funny thing was, if the uncle had served me without expectations, I may well have bought my camcorder from him – Because it did seem like his shop had a large array of camcorders, and he did seem keen on giving me a good price, in his bid to close a sale.
-But I am more than happy to pay a higher price at a different shop if it means I get more service, respect, time, and space to make my purchase decision.
+The funny thing was if he had served me without expectations, I might have bought my camcorder from him — because his shop had a large array of camcorders and he did seem keen on giving me a good price to close a sale.
+But I am happy to pay a higher price elsewhere if it means getting better service and more space to make my purchase decision.

 - Sometimes, it’s really not about the price.
-Having a competitive price is important, but beyond that, it’s about the overall value you can deliver – which includes the quality of service provided.
+Having a competitive price is important, but beyond that, it’s about the overall value you deliver — which includes the service provided.

 (Note I’m using “sales” as a collective term.
-If you’re a service provider, then the ”sales” in question is the engagement of your service.
+If you are a service provider, then the ”sales” in question is your service.

 How To Win Customers and Clients Over: 10 Elements of Great Customer Service

-While retail immediately comes to mind as the platform where customer service is key, the fact is that customer service is key regardless of the industries we are in, the jobs we do, or for business owners – the businesses we run.
+While retail immediately comes to mind as the platform where customer service is key, the fact is that customer service is key regardless of the industries we are in.

-Given that, do you have a customer-centered approach in your job/business?
+Do you have a customer-centered approach in your job/business?
 Are you providing the best possible service to them?
-Would your consumers / clients / customers give you a top 10/10 rating if I were to ask them to rate your service?
+Would your consumers/clients/customers give you a top 10/10 rating if they were to rate your service?

-In today’s guide, I’m going to share 10 elements of great customer service.
-For easy reference, I’ll be collectively referring to customers, clients and consumers as customers.
+In today’s guide, I share 10 elements of great customer service.
+For easy reference, I’ll collectively refer to customers, clients, and consumers as customers.